ayushshrivastv/OpenAPI-Integration-with-DocC/Sources/OpenAPItoSymbolGraph/Utils/README.md

-# Utilities
+# Utils

-This directory contains various utility classes and functions used throughout the OpenAPI to SymbolGraph conversion process.
+This directory contains utility functions and types used across the OpenAPItoSymbolGraph module.

+## Contents

+- DocC: DocC-specific utilities
+- Common helper functions and extensions

 ## Structure